 Gardening

-Gardening is a great activity for people wanting to dip their toes into slow living.
-It helps to ground you in nature, and appreciate how simple human existence actually is — everything we need to survive is in the world around us!
-While technology and manmind objects may be useful, they're not actually necessary to bring happiness.
+Gardening is a great activity for people who want to dip their toes into slow living.
+It helps to ground you in nature, and appreciate how simple human existence actually is—everything we need to survive is in the world around us!
+While technology and manmind objects may be useful, they're not actually necessary for happiness.

 Image Credit: Benjamin Combs from Unsplash